Lao rebellion (1826–1828): Battle of Bok Wan

 18 October 1828, a final battle took place at Bok Wan, near Nongkhai.
-Ratsavong Ngau and Bodindecha engaged in hand to hand combat during the struggle.
+Ratsavong Ngau and Bodindecha engaged in hand-to-hand combat during the struggle.
 Thrown from his horse by Ratsavong Ngau's lance stroke, Bodindecha lay on the ground with the lance planted in his stomach.
 The Ratsavong jumped from his horse, with one hand on his lance and in the other his sword.
 When he raised his sword to finish Bodindecha, Luang Phiphit, Bodindecha's half brother, ran in to take the strike in his place and was killed.
 Ratsavong Ngau raised his sword to strike again, but was shot and wounded by Siamese soldiers.
 Ratsavong Ngau was carried off the battlefield, but survived.
 Ratsavong Ngau took refuge in caves near the Sekong region, bordering Cambodia.
 Siamese reports during the reigns of Rama IV and Rama V mention rumors that Ratsavong Ngau was leading revolts in the region after 1829, and became a source of legend.

 Siamese forces entered Vientiane again and completely destroyed the city.
 The population which had returned was deported.
 Chao Anouvong escaped fleeing toward Xiang Khouang, but was either caught or was handed over by Chao Noi.
 Chao Noi was later killed by the Vietnamese under that pretext.
 The Siamese sent Anouvong with his family and supporters to Bangkok.
 Anouvong and many members of his household, including several of his wives and a number of his 23 children, were tortured and executed in Bangkok.
 Included in the booty brought back to Bangkok in 1828 was the Phra Bang Buddha image.
 As a demonstration to the Lao, Rama III had the Phra Bang image installed in a special pavilion at Wat Samploem, near the site of Anuvong's execution.

 Aftermath

 Demographics

 The most lasting legacy of Anouvong's Lao Rebellion was the impact of the forced population transfers of ethnic Lao throughout the Mekong watershed area.
 In the modern era, the fivefold disparity between the populations of Laos and Thailand's Isan region are a result of the deportations in the aftermath of the Anouvong rebellion.
 By conservative estimates, in the first three decades following the conquest of Vientiane, at least 100,000 Lao were forced to leave the eastern bank of the Mekong and to resettle in territories on the western bank of the river or in the interior.
 The Khorat Plateau region became more and more densely populated by the end of the nineteenth century.
-The number of mueang (towns) increased from 33 in 1826 to 54 in 1840, by 1860 their number reached 70 and surpassed another 20 years later the 100 mark.
+The number of mueang (towns) increased from 33 in 1826 to 54 in 1840.
+Their number reached 70 by 1860 and another 20 years later surpassed the 100 mark.
 In some cases, settlement activities created tensions or even violent conflicts among neighboring towns which tried to maximize the manpower under their direct control.
 Thus no establishment of new mueang had been allowed by Bangkok since 1885.